-Another way of managing a stigmatized identity is what Goffman (1963) called "covering."
-When covering, individuals attempt neither to completely conceal a stigmatized characteristic (such as their racial minority status) nor to appear as members of the non-stigmatized majority group.
+Another way of managing a stigmatized identity is what Goffman (1963) calls "covering."
+When covering, individuals attempt neither to completely conceal a stigmatized characteristic (such as their racial minority status), nor to appear as a member of the nonstigmatized majority group.
 Rather, the goal is to downplay the salience of characteristics that foster stigmatization.
-Thus "persons who are ready to admit possession of a stigma (in many cases because it is known about or immediately apparent) may nonetheless make a great effort to keep the stigma from looming large" (Goffman, 1963: 103).
-Covering does not render a disfavored identity invisible, but it makes its most damaging aspects less prominent and thus perhaps signals conformity to the non-stigmatized mainstream (Yoshino, 2006).
-Covering often involves restricting information about the aspects of one's identity that would be most likely to become a basis for discrimination, and this may be an important "assimilative technique" for racial and ethnic minorities (Goffman, 1963: 103): "... the intent behind devices such as change in name ... is not solely to pass, but also to restrict the way in which a known-about attribute obtrudes itself into the center of attention...."
-Thus, in the context of race, covering involves "toning down" rather than hiding one's minority status, perhaps to send reassuring signals of conformity to the white majority.
+Thus, "persons who are ready to admit possession of a stigma (in many cases because it is known about or immediately apparent) may nonetheless make a great effort to keep the stigma from looming large" (Goffman, 1963: 103).
+Thus, covering does not render a disfavored identity invisible, but makes its most damaging aspects less prominent, and thus perhaps signals conformity to the non-stigmatized mainstream (Yoshino, 2006).
+Covering often involves restricting information about the aspects of one's identity that would be most likely to become a basis for discrimination, and this may be an important "assimilative technique" for racial and ethnic minorities (Goffman 1963: 103):

+[One] type of covering involves an effort to restrict the display of those failings most centrally associated with the stigma...
+This type of covering, it should be noted, is an important aspect of the "assimilative" techniques employed by members of minority ethnic groups; the intent behind devices such as change in name... is not solely to pass, but also to restrict the way in which a known-about attribute obtrudes itself into the center of attention...

+Thus, in the context of race, covering involves "toning down," rather than hiding, one's minority status, perhaps in order to send reassuring signals of conformity to the white majority.